 - Cut the full length of the tile through the middle

-> - Walk through the tiles again along the lines.
-Whatever cutting style you use, always make sure that your blades are thoroughly wet to enhance its capacity and efficiency.
+- Walk through the tiles again along the lines.
+Whatever cutting style you use, always make sure that your blades are thoroughly wet to enhance their capacity and efficiency.

-> - For more: cutting tips click here.
+- For more: cutting tips click here.

 section 4: We Look for Real Feedback From Some Users